 - 1.1.
-This document outlines the statement of reasons of Moray Council (the "Authority") for making the Elgin Western Link Road (the "Scheme") Compulsory Purchase Order 2012 (the "Order"). - 1.2.
-Previously the Scheme was know as the Elgin "Western Distributor Road" however with the introduction of the Designing Streets policy by the Scottish Government, the term "Distributor Road" is now not appropriate.
+This document outlines the statement of reasons of Moray Council (the "Authority") for making the Elgin Western Link Road (the "Scheme") Compulsory Purchase Order 2013 (the "Order"). - 1.2.
+Previously the Scheme was known as the Elgin "Western Distributor Road" however with the introduction of the Designing Streets policy by the Scottish Government, the term "Distributor Road" is now not appropriate.
 Consequently the Scheme has been re-titled as the Elgin Western Link Road.
-This has resulted in older documents having the previous title.
+This explains older documents having the previous title. - 1.3.
+This document has been prepared using the guidance Circular 6 / 2011: Compulsory Purchase Orders.

-1.3.
-This statement: